 Bergeron and Fortin agree that the best way to help deer survive winter is to focus on efforts to conserve, support, and create areas that offer good shelter and natural food sources.

 “Quality winter habitat is far better for the long-term management and sustainability of our deer population,” Bergeron said.
 “In my mind, having to rely on winter feeding is not a management approach, it is a complete management failure.”

-Meghan McCarthy McPhaul is an author and freelance writer.
-She lives in Franconia, New Hampshire.
-The illustration for this column was drawn by Adelaide Tyrol.
-The Outside Story is assigned and edited by Northern Woodlands magazine: northernwoodlands.org, and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: email@example.com
+Meghan McCarthy McPhaul is an author and freelance writer based in Franconia, N.H.
+The Outside Story is assigned and edited by Northern Woodlands magazine (northernwoodlands.org) and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation (email@example.com).